cloudevents/spec/cloudevents/working-drafts/xml-format.md

 XML data MUST be carried in an element with a defined type of `xs:any` with a exactly one child XML element (with any mandatory namespace definitions).
-The XML element MUST NOT contain any direct child text nodes with non-whitespace content.
+The `data` XML element MUST NOT contain any direct child text nodes with non-whitespace content.
+There are no restrictions on the content of the child element.

 Example: